arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/11.display-output-webgl/content.md

 ***As a reference, a list of validated USB-C® to HDMI hubs that you can use are: [TPX00145](https://store.arduino.cc/products/usb-c-to-hdmi-multiport-adapter-with-ethernet-and-usb-hub) and [TPX00146](https://store.arduino.cc/products/usb-c-to-hdmi-multiport-adapter-4k-usb-hub-pd-pass-through).***

-By default, if you connect the board to a display, you will see the "home screen" with the `Arduino PRO` background wallpaper, and a bottom bar with real-time.
+By default, if you connect the board to a display, you will see the "home screen" with the `Arduino PRO` background wallpaper, and a bottom bar with a real-time clock.

 ***You can interact with the interface by plugging USB devices into your hub, like a mouse or a keyboard.***